openshift/pagerduty-short-circuiter/README.md

 ```
 kite terminal
 ```
-This will list all the terminal emulator emulators supported by the system and will prompt the user to select an emulator for kite.
+This will list all the terminal emulators supported by the system and will prompt the user to select an emulator for kite.
 ## Running Tests
 The test suite uses the [Ginkgo](https://onsi.github.io/ginkgo/) to run comprehensive tests using Behavior-Driven Development.<br>
 The mocking framework used for testing is [gomock](https://github.com/golang/mock).